 Open the folder /wp-content/plugins/ with an FTP program.
 In it you now create a new folder with the name "divi-google-fonts".
 In the newly created folder you now create another folder, this one gets the name "fonts“.

-Additionally 2 files are created, once "divi-google-fonts.php" as well as "fonts.css„.
+In addition, two files are created, one "divi-google-fonts.php" as well as "fonts.css“.

 The structure should then look like this: